Types of Pastry In Island Delight Patties

 Indeed no – our flaky pastry is more rustic or ‘home made’, produced by using a rough, short, mix that relies on discrete pieces of fat remaining in the finished pastry paste and producing the rise during baking.
 It’s the pastry that leaves behind crumbs (no chance of eating it undetected), but it’s delicious!

-Our products also have a distinctive yellowish colour to them, which is accounted for from the turmeric extract contained within.
+Our products also have a distinctive yellowish colour from the turmeric extract they contain.
 The traditional origination of this was from simple economy: people would cook the curry filling and leave it to cool, the meat fat would then rise to the top and set hard, transporting the turmeric from the curry powder within it.
 This fat would then be carefully lifted off and used as the shortening in the pastry.

 What Fats Are Used In The Patties’ Production?